 1. Communicate Early and Often

-Given these benefits, have you ever been in an online course where some classmates wait until the end of the week to start participating?
-That is like going to a face-to-face class and not saying a word until the last ten minutes of the session.
-All of a sudden, you spout out all of the ideas and comments that came to mind from different parts of the class.
-Doesn’t that miss the idea of a two-way conversation?
-The same thing happens in an online threaded discussion unless you do something to prevent it.
-Log in several times a week to comment, read, reflect, and comment further.
-You will help create a more vibrant and authentic conversation for everyone by being an active member of the community.
-You will show deeper interest and respect for your co-learners.
-You will learn more from others, and you’ll give others the opportunity to learn from you.
+Have you ever been in an online course where some classmates wait until the end of the week to start participating?
+That is like going to a face-to-face class and staying silent until the last ten minutes of the session.
+Suddenly, you spout out all of the ideas and comments that came to mind from different parts of the class.

-2. Be Really Curious
+2. Be Curious

-3. Look for and Reach Out to Specific Online Classmates
+3. Reach Out to Classmates

 4. Self-Organize Student Activities